mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 size (one kilometre or larger in diameter), a space station or similarly sized object in the same manner.
-However, this might put said objects in jeopardy if the opposing fleet decides to ‘shoot through’ the object if it has the firepower to do so.
+However, this might put said objects in jeopardy if the opposing fleet decides to ‘shoot through' the object if it has the firepower to do so.

-Fleet Battles

-# B OARDING ACTIONS
+# BOARDING ACTIONS

 Being boarded can be as simple as giving another spacecraft permission to dock and then allowing an